Nama ERP DocsNama ERP Docs

 Warning

-If clickAction is absent, the widget falls back to cross-filter emission — exactly the same behavior as before this feature was introduced.
+If neither onCellClick nor clickAction is set, the widget falls back to cross-filter emission — exactly the same behavior as before these features were introduced.
 Existing configurations do not need any changes.

 Example — left-click opens a drill-down widget directly: